-Ninjas are famous world-wide for being the silent assassins of feudal Japan.
+Ninjas are famous worldwide for being the silent assassins of feudal Japan.
 The ninja played a role in the warring states period of Japanese history, infiltrating and assassinating top targets.
 Many people from across the world are fascinated by these agile agents.
-A new park is opening soon in Oshino near the base of Mount Fuji.
+Oshino Ninja Village ”Shinobi no Sato” opened in 2015 near the base of Mount Fuji.
 Here you can learn about the ninja life, eat ninja food and even learn to throw a shuriken!

 The Oshino area around Mount Fuji is famous for their clear waters and stunning views.
-Now, a new attraction will open: the Oshino Ninja Village.
+Since 2015, the Oshino Ninja Village has been in operation.
 There is a lot on offer here, they have stunning gardens planted with azaleas and irises along with relaxing foot baths.
 There is also a Ninja Karakuri mansion, but all is not as it seems.
 Within are tricks, hidden weapons and secret doors.
 You can try to find your way through the ninja maze.
 There is also an Oshino Shuriken dojo where you can learn the throw the ninja star!
 If this is still not enough, the Oshino Ninja also offers locally produced Japanese cuisine.
 Utilising the crystal clear waters of Oshino delicious tofu and soba are made.
 Enjoy tasty onigiri, wild mushrooms, fresh chicken and even dessert.

 Click here for their website and access information.